jbhopkins/bioxtasraw/docs/source/tutorial/s2_efa.rst

         frame ~147, we see the first singular value (the singular value with index 0, labeled SV 0 on the plot) start to strongly increase, showing that we have gained a scattering component.
-We see SV 1 start to increase at ~164, indicating another scattering component starting to be present in the scattering profile.
+We see SV 1 start to increase at ~164, indicating another scattering component starting to be present in the data.

 #.
 In the User Input panel, tweak the “Backward” value start frames so that the frame
     number, as indicated by the open circle on the plot, aligns with where the singular